storacha/add-to-web3/README.md

 **Required** The base64 encoded key to use to sign UCAN invocations to web3.storage.

-Create one using `w3 key create`.
+Create one using `storacha key create`.
 See: https://github.com/storacha/upload-service/tree/main/packages/cli#storacha_principal

 ### `proof`